dotnet-websharper/core/README.md

     )
 ```

-You can construct HTML via the (soon legacy) WebSharper 3.x markup combinators in `WebSharper.Html.Server` and `WebSharper.Html.Client` (for client-side markup, see the section below), or using the next generation reactive HTML language from UI.Next (as above and in the examples on this page).
-A quick syntax guide to the HTML constructors in UI.Next:
+You can construct HTML via the (soon legacy) WebSharper 3.x markup combinators in `WebSharper.Html.Server` and `WebSharper.Html.Client` (for client-side markup, see the section below), or using the next generation reactive HTML language from WebSharper UI (as above and in the examples on this page; formerly called UI.Next).
+A quick syntax guide to the HTML constructors in WebSharper UI:

 (TBA)